Ernest Sykes (VC): VC action

 No. 40989 Pte.
 Ernest Sykes, North'd Fus.

 For most conspicuous bravery and devotion to duty when his battalion in attack was held up about 350 yards in advance of our lines by intense fire from front and flank, and suffered heavy casualties.
 Pte.
 Sykes, despite this heavy fire, went forward and brought back four wounded—he made a fifth journey and remained out under conditions which appeared to be certain death, until he had bandaged all those who were too badly wounded to be moved.
 These gallant actions, performed under incessant machine gun and rifle fire, showed an utter contempt of danger.

 During the Second World War Sykes returned to serve with the 25th Battalion West Riding Home Guard.

 His Victoria Cross is displayed at the Fusiliers Museum of Northumberland, Alnwick, Northumberland, England.

 Commemoration

-In 1920 the London and North Western Railway named Claughton-class locomotive No. 2035 'Private E. Sykes, V.C.' in his honour.
-This locomotive was rebuilt in 1933 as a 4-6-0 class 6P5F Patriot class with the LMS number 5537 (Later renumbered, by British Railways, as 45537), retaining the name Private E. Sykes, V.C. until withdrawn from service and scrapped in 1962.
+In January 1922 the London and North Western Railway named Claughton-class locomotive No. 2035 Private E. Sykes, V.C. in his honour.
+In 1923 the LNWR amalgamated with other railways to create the London, Midland and Scottish Railway (LMS), and this locomotive was moved away from the Manchester area in April 1926, at which time the name was transferred to another Manchester-based locomotive of the same class, LNWR no. 158.
+It was given the LMS number 6015 in May 1926.

+It was withdrawn from service in March 1933, and its replacement built in July 1933, a LMS Patriot Class steam locomotive carrying the same number, was named after him.
+This was itself renumbered 5537 in June 1934.
+It was given the British Railways number 45537 in May 1948.
+It was finally withdrawn in June 1962, and scrapped in September 1962.
 The brass nameplate from the locomotive is on display at the Northumberland Fusiliers' Museum at Alnwick Castle in Northumberland.

 Sykes is honoured by a Tameside Metropolitan Borough Council blue plaque erected in 1996 at the George Lawton Hall in his home town of Mossley, Greater Manchester.
 A second plaque was erected in 2004 at his workplace of Mossley railway station.